dkoz/palworld-palbot/README.md

    - **Admin Commands**: Effortlessly manage members with commands like kick, ban, timeout, and more.
    - **Ticket System**: Create a customized thread based ticket system with ease.
  - **Chat Relay**: This will allow you to send and receive messages between the server and discord.

- ## Installation:
- Please check our [wiki](https://github.com/dkoz/palworld-bot/wiki) for all guides related to the bot.